Dimensioning Upright Sprinklers in Level Two RCP: A Comprehensive Guide.

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-All right, we'll be continuing on with our level two RCP dimensions.
-We'll do this toilet areas, the gym, and a few other areas, and we should be good with our dimensions.
-So I'll start here.
+All right, we’ll continue with our Level 2 Reflected Ceiling Plan (RCP) dimensions.
+We’ll dimension the toilet areas, the gym, and a few other spaces, and that should complete the necessary dimensions.
+I’ll start here.

-Now there are two schools of thought about showing upright protections on an RCP.
-I have worked with and seen some showing this only on the piping plan and some showing it on the reflected ceiling plan.
-For the purposes of our course, we'll be showing our upright sprinklers, so we'll be dimensioning these as well.
+There are two schools of thought when it comes to showing upright sprinkler protection on an RCP.
+I’ve worked on projects where some teams show it only on the piping plan, while others include it on the reflected ceiling plan.
+For the purposes of this course, we’ll include upright sprinklers on the RCP, so we will dimension them as well.

-That's better.
-Let's just finish with the housekeeping and restrooms, and we should be good.
-Okay, let me just take a look here.
+Let’s finish dimensioning the housekeeping and restroom areas, and we should be all set.
+Let me take a quick look around.

 Learn Construction